 In March 2020, the GASB issued Statement No. 93, Replacement of Interbank Offered Rates (GASB 93).
 The objective of this Statement is to address accounting and financial reporting implications that result from the replacement of an interbank offered rate (IBOR).
 Some governments have entered into agreements in which variable payments made or received depend on an IBOR most notably, the London Interbank Offered Rate (LIBOR).
 As a result of global reference rate reform, LIBOR is expected to cease to exist in its current form at the end of 2021, prompting governments to amend or replace financial instruments for the purpose of replacing LIBOR with other reference rates, by either changing the reference rate or adding or changing fallback provisions related to the reference rate.
 The removal of LIBOR as an appropriate benchmark interest rate is effective for reporting periods ending after December 31, 2021.
 The replacement of an IBOR upon which variable payments depend in lease contracts is effective for fiscal year periods beginning after June 15, 2021, and reporting periods thereafter.
 All other requirements of GASB 93 are effective for reporting periods beginning after June 15, 2020.
-The statements of net position and statements of changes in net position are not affected by the adoption of GASB 93, as the Trust does not hold hedging derivative instruments or leases.
-However, the SBA continues to review the applicability of this Statement as it pertains to the Trust for the removal of LIBOR as an appropriate benchmark interest rate.
+The statement was implemented without impact to the Trust.